 IELTS Writing Module

-The Writing Task 1 of the IELTS Academic test requires you to write a summary of at least 150 words in response to a particular graph (bar, line or pie graph), table, chart, or process (how something works, how something is done).
+Academic Task 1 requires you to write a summary of at least 150 words in response to a particular graph (bar, line or pie graph), table, chart, or process (how something works, how something is done).
 In Task 1, candidates are asked to respond to a given problem with a letter requesting information or explaining a situation.
-This task tests your ability to select and report the main features, to describe and compare data, identify significance and trends in factual information, or describe a process.
 It is suggested that about 20 minutes are spent on Task 1.

-Depending on the task suggested, candidates are assessed on their ability to:
+Depending on the task, candidates are assessed on their ability to:

 - engage in personal correspondence